 Facilities

-The full space isn’t due to open until January 2025, but some facilities are already in place.
-You can stop off in the underground, as the Sony Café is on hand to serve coffees and cakes.
-There’s also direct access to the interior of Ginza Station on the Tokyo Metro.
+The park opened in January 2025, and now the terraces and cafe areas are open to all.
+You can also stop off in the underground, as the Sony Café is on hand to serve coffees and cakes.
+The park also offers direct access to the interior of Ginza Station on the Tokyo Metro.

-Once complete, there will be more snack options on the main balcony, as well as space for events and markets throughout the complex.
-Seating will also be provided throughout, giving weary travelers a place to rest during their Ginza adventures.
+There are more snack options on the main balcony, as well as space for events and markets throughout the complex.
+Seating is provided throughout, giving weary travelers a place to rest during their Ginza adventures.
 Sony plans to decorate the space with art and design projects from local artists, creating a gallery for visitors to enjoy while they chill.

 Accessibility